koniz-dev/react-native-starter/README.md

 - ✅ **ESLint + Prettier** - Code quality and formatting tools
 - ✅ **Example Screens** - See features in action

+## State Management

+This starter uses React hooks and Context API by default.

+For Jotai implementation with atomic state management, check the `jotai` branch.
+The Jotai branch includes:

+- Atomic state management with Jotai
+- Auth atoms with async operations
+- Todos atoms with CRUD operations
+- Derived atoms examples
+- Complete integration examples

+See [State Management Guide](docs/state-management.md) for detailed documentation.

 ## Getting Started

 For detailed installation and setup instructions, see the [Getting Started Guide](docs/getting-started.md).